UtkarshVerma/dwmblocks-async/README.md

 Property|Description
 -|-
-Command | The command you wish to execute in your block Update interval | Time in seconds, after which you want the block to update.
+Command | The command you wish to execute in your block.
+Update interval | Time in seconds, after which you want the block to update.
 If `0`, the block will never be updated.
 Update signal | Signal to be used for triggering the block.
 Must be a positive integer.
 If `0`, a signal won't be set up for the block and it will be unclickable.